Aiken man arrested after New Ellenton chase that led to a police officer firing his weapon

 Unlawfully carrying a firearm carries penalties of up to one year in prison, a $2,000 fine or both.

-Third or subsequent offense driving while suspended carries penalties of up to 90 days in jail or home confinement (none of which can be suspended) and a fine of $1,000.
+Driving while suspended third or subsequent offense carries penalties of up to 90 days in jail or home confinement (none of which can be suspended) and a fine of $1,000.

-First offense driving under the influence with a blood-alcohol level less than 0.10% carries penalties of 48 hours to 30 days in jail, fine of up to $400 and a six-month driver's license suspension.
+First-offense driving under the influence with a blood-alcohol level less than 0.10% carries penalties of 48 hours to 30 days in jail, a fine of up to $400 and a six-month driver's license suspension.

 Williams also faces permanent loss of his driver's license as he is also charged with being a habitual traffic offender.